Corvelis/stackchan-pet-talk-public/docs/en/voice-model-terms.md

 The definition of criticizing or attacking people follows the Tsukuyomi-chan character license.
 (https://play.google.com/store/apps/details?id=app.stackchan.pet.talk)

-Distribution or sale as an appreciation/listening work is not prohibited by the Tsukuyomi-chan terms themselves.
-However, always check the conditions for the selected voice model, publication platform, and distribution format.

 ## LLM Output

 LLMs may produce unexpected output.
 If an inappropriate utterance is generated accidentally, do not use, consume, or spread it for the prohibited purposes above.